 First, analyze the job listing and note any skills and requirements.
 Second, cross-reference those words and phrases with our resume.
 Make sure any skills you have that are mentioned in the listing are also in your resume.
 Use the exact phrasing when possible.
 (Don’t force it.
 Recruiters can tell if you are trying to “stuff” your resume with keywords.)
 Third, use both acronyms and the full names of organization, certificates, etc., just to make sure the ATS catches them.

-Your Employment History section is the backbone of your high school teacher CV.
+Your employment history section is the backbone of your high school teacher resume.
 It is here that you detail your classroom experience.
 Even if you are looking for your first job, you have your student teaching work to fill out this important CV section.

 Created group research project on Renaissance-era arts using video technology and had students present their work during a whole-school assembly.